Wondering how to right click on a Chromebook? Well, we’re gonna show you how!

-Chromebooks don’t have separate left and right buttons on the trackpad, leaving some new owners confused as how to right click on a Chromebook.
+Chromebooks don’t have separate left and right buttons on the trackpad.
+It’s a design quirk that leaves some Chromebook users confused or reaching to connect a regular USB or Bluetooth mouse.

 Chrome OS enables “tap-to-click” by default.
-This means you don’t need to physically press down anywhere on the touchpad to, well, click.
+This means you don’t need to physically press down anywhere on the touchpad to click.

-The lower half of most Chromebook touchpads are still a pressable button, though.
-You get feedback, you hear a click, it feels natural.
+That said the lower half of most Chromebook touchpads is a ‘pressable’ button.
+You get feedback, hear a click, it feels natural, etc.

 Tap-to-click is used in Chrome OS to perform regular right click and middle click actions.